agrc/gis.utah.gov/src/content/blog/2020-06-15-the-role-of-gis-during-a-pandemic-why-the-where-is-so-important-for-the-coronavirus.md

 These questions led me down a rabbit hole of research into the relationship between GIS and public health, and I found a few answers about why GIS may be so important in light of the coronavirus.

-### 1) Historically, GIS has a solid track record for helping us understand public health situations.
+### 1. Historically, GIS has a solid track record for helping us understand public health situations

 As Greg Bunce discusses in his [“Digital Maps - How Chance, Timing, and Heritage Shaped Modern GIS” article](/blog/2019-09-03-digital-maps-gis-history), GIS really made its debut in connection to health when it helped resolve the London cholera epidemic of 1854.
 John Snow, a British physician, analyzed the relationship between water pumps and cholera cases, and he realized that water was the culprit in the spread of the disease.
 He made a spatial connection between the pumps and the disease, and that made all the difference in preventing further spread.
 Even from this early case study, “Mapping was an approach employed both by the officials charged with responding to this or that disease incursion and the medical personnel who struggled to treat those afflicted. . . .
 Then as well as now, mapping served and serves the science of its day” (Koch 2005, 2).